ReadingAndThinking.com

 Young children are eager to learn.
 The rapid growth of the brain in the early years provides an opportunity for the environment to influence the physiology of development.

-Introducing young children to the best children's books of all time improves literacy, cognitive development, social behavior, emotional regulation, and development leading to better self-esteem and a greater chance of educational success rewarding both children and parents.
+Introducing young children to classic and influential award-winning books improves literacy, cognitive development, social behavior, emotional regulation, and development leading to better self-esteem and a greater chance of educational success rewarding both children and parents.

-How many books have your children read? —— Below I categorize some outstanding best children's books of all time that have influenced the world.
+How many books have your children read? —— Below I categorize some outstanding books that have influenced the world.

 The listed topics: Best Children's books